Applications due Thursday, May 16, 2024, 11:59 PM ET

 Does the composer need to have U.S. status?

 Yes, the composer must be a U.S. citizen or permanent resident.
-Those that have applications in process are not eligible.
+Individuals that have applications in process are not eligible.

 Is non-profit status required?